CloudLabsAI-Azure/ms_demo/Manufacturing DREAM Demo 2.0 with Microsoft Fabric/links.md

 <div class="description">
   <h2 style="color: #333;">📄 Description</h2>
   <p>
     Experience the Manufacturing DREAM Demo 2.0 with Microsoft Fabric!
 Witness the potential for transformation in the Manufacturing Industry.
-Leveraging a lake-centric and open architecture to enhance IoT and address key challenges such as departmental silos, data duplication, and frequent data movements.

-    This empowers the team Contoso to make informed decisions and implement effective interventions to overcome the influencing factors behind challenges.
+Leveraging a lake-centric and open architecture to enhance IoT and address key challenges such as departmental silos, data duplication, and frequent data movements.<br><br> This empowers the team Contoso to make informed decisions and implement effective interventions to overcome the influencing factors behind challenges.
   </p>
 </div>